 The date by which you must depart the U.S. is likely on a document called an I-94, which you can access online.
 If you are her on an F-1 student visa, you might be allowed to stay for the duration of your status (D/S); that is, until your program of studies is over.

 You might even be able to remain in the U.S. legally for a number of years, by applying to extend your work visa status or applying for admission to another U.S. academic or vocational program for additional study or training.

 Applying for asylum immediately, however, might be in your best interest so as to more quickly obtain work authorization.

-Applicants with any lawful status, such as a tourist visa, student visa, or work visa, typically receive the asylum decision by mail a few weeks after the asylum interview.
+Applicants with any lawful form of immigration status, such as a tourist visa, student visa, or work visa, typically receive the asylum decision by mail a few weeks after the asylum interview.
 If the officer does not grant asylum, you will receive a Notice of Intent to Deny (NOID) explaining why.
 You will have 16 days to respond to the NOID.

-Assuming you reply, the officer will read your response and think about whether to change his or her mind.
+Assuming you reply, the USCIS officer will read your response and think about whether to change his or her mind.
 If the officer does have a change of mind, you will receive a grant of asylum in the mail.
 Otherwise, you will receive a final denial.

 If you are denied asylum you will remain in whatever status you were in before.
 If you are not in lawful status, you will normally be issued what's called a Notice to Appear (NTA) in Immigration Court.
-During the court proceedings, you can renew the asylum case before a judge.
+During the court proceedings, you can renew the asylum case at a hearing before a judge.